Coinflect/coinflectjs/documentation/generating-typedoc.md

 Next copy 3 directories, `classes/`, `interfaces/` and `modules/` into the `/path/to/coinflectjs-docs/` directory of your local `coinflectjs-docs/` repo.

-Confirm that everything worked by running `yarn start` and viewing the new CoinflectJS docs on `localhost`.
+Confirm that everything worked by running `yarn start` and viewing the new Coinflect docs on `localhost`.
 If that is successful next run `yarn build` to confirm that docusaurus is able to properly build.
 Once that is successful, branch off of `master`, commit your changes and push them on your new feature branch to the remote `coinflect-docs` repo and create a PR.